Anshika-at-git/Student-Performance-Predictor/README.md

 # 🎓 Student Performance Predictor

 This project uses **Machine Learning** to predict a student’s **final exam score (G3)** based on factors like their past performance, study habits, and attendance.
-Built using the **UCI Student Performance Dataset**, this model helps identify students who might need extra support early on.
+I built this using the **UCI Student Performance Dataset**, this model helps identify students who might need extra support early on...

 ---